Convener

 Daniel Hornstein

-Daniel Hornstein is a 4L B.C.L./J.D. candidate at with an MA in Political Theory and Comparative Politics from McGill and a BA Honours in Political Studies from Queen's University.
+Daniel Hornstein is an LL.M. candidate at NYU with a JD/BCL from McGill, an MA in Political Theory and Comparative Politics from McGill and a BA Honours in Political Studies from Queen's University.
 His research integrates the intersecting disciplines of philosophy, political theory, and law, with a particular focus on critical legal theory, decoloniality, and abolition.
 Daniel's research has sought to uncover the history and re-emergence of fascism and its interface with the political economy and ideological hegemony of contemporary neoliberal crises specifically, as well as the normative discourses of racial capitalism and liberal constitutionalism more generally.
 He is currently applying to PhD programs.

 José Arturo